 - Christmas cherry fizz

 This makes enough for two cocktails.
 But if you're making this for a crowd, it scales up easily.
 Just keep the same ratio.
 You can make it up ahead of time and stick it in the fridge.
 Just shake it before you pour.
 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.
+This site uses an outside source to provide nutrition.
+If you need exact details, please calculate yourself.

 Nutrition Information: Yield: 2 Serving Size: 4 oz cocktail